Firstcard

 Conclusion

-Self is a straightforward credit-building tool that works as promised.
-You pay a small fee to establish payment history using your own savings.
-If you're starting from zero credit or looking for a simple, guaranteed way to build credit, Self can be effective.
-Just make sure it's the best fit for your situation—sometimes a secured credit card or other credit products are more efficient options.
+Self is a straightforward credit-building platform that works as promised.
+You pay fees and interest to establish payment history through a credit builder loan backed by a CD, and you can add a secured credit card for additional credit-building power.
+If you're starting from zero credit or looking for a reliable way to build credit, Self can be effective.
+Just make sure it's the best fit for your situation — sometimes a secured credit card or other credit products are more efficient options on their own.

 Best for: Credit builder loan